Yakov32/myRepo/README.md

 *Realisation
--In the Files, the Chicken class and the Cow class are cows and hens classes.
+-In the Files, the Chicken class and the Cow class are cows and hens classes.<br>
--In the class Stable file, the class of the barn, in which the methods of adding an animal, harvesting, and displaying are implemented.
+-In the class Stable file, the class of the barn, in which the methods of adding an animal, harvesting, and displaying are implemented.<br>
 In the main.php file, all these classes are connected, Stable object is created, and its methods are called.